 Video Gaming Centres and Casinos

 Pamadi, located in the Porto Pi mall, has something for everyone.
 There is a section made just for kids with throwbacks like pinball machines, foosball and video games (Space Invaders, anyone?), as well as massive climbing frames.
 For adults, there are billiard tables and a full bar.
 A snack bar offers more-than-basic offerings like croissants, churros, cookies, and bocadillos.
-Its clean, it’s convenient for parking and best of all, it's indoors!
+It's clean, convenient for parking and best of all, it's indoors!

 If you like a bit of risk in your game-playing, stop into Mega Fun Games in Palma, where you can pretend that you’re in sunny Vegas on a rainy afternoon.
 Roulette, one-armed bandits, and sports betting in a 200m2 space with hot and cold drinks served from the bar.
 But beware: Keep your visits strictly to a few rainy days a year as gambling comes with a serious risk of addiction!